neoman513-cloud/The-Great-Shuffle/README.md

 3) inside the kernel that part is being reshuffled multiple times for batches

-4) This is my own Hand-Made project

-This program searches for Bitcoin Puzzles on any range

-THIS IS PURE TRUE UNBIASED RANDOM, with real speed, not fake

-it uses a Cuda specialized random distribution that is Curand + CPU crypto secure random combined and millions of threads, no overlaps

-it has a very good random distribution that is carefully tested

-tough the range is huge, but with a good GPU hardware this program can be very useful

 Run (dont include puzzle number in the command, its just for info):

 `main.exe 100000 1fffff 29a78213caa9eea824acf08022ab9dfc83414f56` - puzzle 21\